pastet89/basic-django-ecommerce-site/README.md

 ```
 python3 manage.py test --nomigrations
 ```
-This is to avoid a strange problem with creating a migrations table during the tests.
+This is to avoid a strange problem related the creation of a migrations table during the tests.
 For this reason ```django-test-without-migrations``` is used.

 ### Notes: